-Financing old age or pensions is a challenge for individuals and societies.
 Longevity has been rising across the world.
-More more relevant to retirement, life expectancy at age 60 has also been on the increase according to the World Health Organization (Global Health Observatory Data of the World Health Organization).
+More relevant to retirement, life expectancy at age 60 has also been on the increase.
+(Global Health Observatory Data of the World Health Organization).
 For example, in Canada, life expectancy at age 60 went up from 22.7 years in the year 2000 to 25.7 years in the year 2016.
 With rising longevity there is a growing concern whether individuals and societies are prepared to take on the responsibility of financing retirement at expected and sustainable levels.
 A recent analysis notes a decline in the rate of increase of life expectancy in developed countries since 2011.
 However, the long-term outlook of longevity increases and impact on sustainability of pensions remains uncertain.

 From a finance perspective there is another reason why we need to study pensions.
 Much of what we discuss in standard finance curriculum assumes an individual decision maker motivated by self interest and capable of utilizing all available information in its decisions.
 However, as Global Asset Tables show (Wills Towers Watson, 2018), most financial assets are managed in institutional settings where agency conflicts are typical.
-In an organizational or institutional setting multiple decision makers are involved in principal agent relationship where given their differing objective functions, agency conflicts will be pervasive.
+In an organizational or institutional setting, multiple decision makers are involved in principal agent relationship.
+Given their differing objective functions, agency conflicts will be pervasive.
 It is important that we explore how stylized decision rules of finance play out in an organizational setting.
 The pension sector is an example of a sector where decisions are taken in an institutional setting and agency conflicts are endemic.
 As a sector it offers a unique opportunity to explore how financial decisions are taken in an institutional setting with inherent agency conflicts.